10 Snakes With Deadly Toad Toxin Resistance

 Source: iNaturalist user Vincent A. Vos – CC BY 4.0

-The Brazilian smooth snake is a large, thuggish species which patrols Amazon rainforest rivers and swallows up anything that gets in its way.
-That said, a cocky attitude won’t save you if toad toxins are binding to enzymes in your heart and preventing it from beating.
-Fortunately, this species has bufotoxin resistance, conferred by the same mutations in the NKA enzyme as others.
+Despite this, a cocky attitude won’t save you if toad toxins are binding to enzymes in your heart and preventing it from beating.
+Even an Indian cobra would grind to a halt if it swallowed a small cane toad.
+Fortunately, the Brazilian smooth snake is another species with bufotoxin resistance, conferred by the same mutations in the NKA enzyme as others.

 A study from Argentina found that their diet includes Rhinella schneideri, or the Roroco toad (formerly known as Bufo paracnemi).
-Most importantly, the smooth snake observed didn’t roll over and die.
+Most importantly, the Brazilian smooth snake being observed didn’t roll over and die.
 This toad is confirmed to secrete poisonous steroids and alkaloids in its skin, and is even believed to have potential as an insecticide.

 The Brazilian smooth snake relies heavily on amphibians overall.
 A study from northeast Argentina found a dietary makeup of 41.4% amphibians, 20% reptiles, 15.7% fish and 14.3% mammals, so it makes sense to hang onto the resistance genes.